-The Performance Management Meeting is comprised of executive leadership and management throughout the agency including intake and placement, case management, support services, contract, service coordination, CQI and in-house attorneys.
-The purpose of the committee is to review and discuss current performance related to ongoing services for child and families as well as analyze outcomes to develop action plans and improvement activities.
+The Operations Meeting, formally the Performance Management Meeting/Performance Quality Improvement meeting, is comprised of executive leadership and management throughout the agency, including intake and placement, case management, support services, contract, service coordination, CQI and in-house attorneys.
+The purpose of the committee is to review and discuss current performance related to ongoing services for children and their families as well as analyze outcomes to develop action plans and improvement activities.
 This meeting also ensures information is shared at one centralized location.
-The work of this workgroup is designed to flow into the review of the Operations Plan, organizational and staff training, as well as reporting quality assurance findings to senior management and stakeholders.
+The work of this group is designed to flow into the review of the Operations Plan, organizational and staff training, as well as reporting quality assurance findings to Senior Management and stakeholders.

-Scorecard Workgroup is made up of ChildNet staff members from each area within the agency and community service providers to review performance on scorecard indicators on a weekly basis in both circuits on different days.
+The Scorecard Workgroup and Meeting is comprised of ChildNet staff members from each area within the agency and community service providers to review performance on scorecard indicators on a biweekly basis in both circuits on different days.
 This meeting is open to all staff members including community service providers to ensure information is effectively communicated throughout the system of care.